 More Data Next Week!

 Our series has always sought to push the boundaries of sports analytics.
 This latest installment reaffirms our commitment to uncovering the hidden dynamics that define the game.
 Every Saturday, we’ll dive into intriguing questions, bust myths, and settle debates with thorough analysis.
 We welcome your input.
 Therefore, please leave comments or reach out with topics you’re eager to see dissected.
 All of our research can be found on our Analytics Page.
-Up next on our agenda for Part 56 of “Does It Matter?” is an examination of Quarterback top college PFF Passer Rating Season: Does It Matter?
-If so, what’s the PFF Passer rating threshold necessary for success?
+Up next on our agenda for Part 56 of “Does It Matter?” is an examination of Quarterback Career Declines.
+When should you sell?
 Mark your calendars; every Saturday we shed light on the topics that matter to you.
 All it takes is a quick question being asked and we will go to work for you!

 Related Content: